5 Ways To Keep Your Student Focused On Academics

-In simpler terms: having your student write down his or her academic goals and share them with you, and helping hold your student accountable by routinely (for instance, on a weekly or monthly basis) evaluating the student’s progress toward these goals can drastically improve the student’s chance of achieving these goals.
+In simpler terms: have your student write down his or her academic goals and share them with you.
+Help hold your student accountable by routinely (for instance, on a weekly or monthly basis) evaluating his or her progress toward these goals.
+This strategy can drastically improve the student’s chance of achieving them.

 Help your student see his or her academic goals with clear eyes.
 Help him or her take time to think about them and consider their importance.
 And, when your student achieves them, help them again take time to savor and record the accomplishment.

 Mindful breathing techniques and meditation improve brain function and increase well-being.